apollographql/apollo-client/react-docs/source/pagination.md

           updateQuery: (previousResult, { fetchMoreResult }) => {
             if (!fetchMoreResult.data) { return prev; }
             return Object.assign({}, prev, {
+              // Append the new feed results to the old one
               feed: [...previousResult.feed, ...fetchMoreResult.data.feed],
             });
           },